-(n) Revenue
+(n) Revenue from contracts with customers

 Revenue is measured based on the consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control of a good or a service to a customer.
 The accounting policies for the Company's main types of revenue are explained below.